AirtestProject/Poco/doc/poco-example/waiting_events.rst

 The following example shows how to poll all of UIs in one time.

-Wait until 3 fishes appear on the screen.
+Wait until all 3 fishes appear on the screen.

 .. image:: img/wait_all_ui.gif